Code-Institute-Submissions/MS3_GoBooks/README.md

 ## Browser Compatibility

-The prokect was tested on all major web browsers to ensure that it worked as intended.
+The project was tested on all major web browsers to ensure that it worked as intended.
 The results can be seen below:

 ![Browser Compatibility](documents/images/browser_compatible.png)